VictoriaMetrics/VictoriaMetrics/docs/README.md

 - `-search.maxMemoryPerQuery` limits the amounts of memory, which can be used for processing a single query.
 Queries, which need more memory, are rejected.
   Heavy queries, which select big number of time series, may exceed the per-query memory limit by a small percent.
 The total memory limit for concurrently executed queries can be estimated as `-search.maxMemoryPerQuery` multiplied by `-search.maxConcurrentRequests`.
 - `-search.maxUniqueTimeseries` limits the number of unique time series a single query can find and process.
+By default, VictoriaMetrics calculate the limit automatically based on the available resources and the maximum number of concurrent requests it can process (see: `-search.maxConcurrentRequests`).
 VictoriaMetrics keeps in memory some metainformation about the time series located by each query and spends some CPU time for processing the found time series.
   This means that the maximum memory usage and CPU usage a single query can use is proportional to `-search.maxUniqueTimeseries`.
 - `-search.maxQueryDuration` limits the duration of a single query.
 If the query takes longer than the given duration, then it is canceled.